tundish/blathnaid/blathnaid/tale/chapters.rst

 Onward
 ------

-[NARRATOR]_

 They awoke in the grey of early dawn, and were soon on their way again.
-    As they they went on, the road east got broader.
+As they they went on, the road East got broader.
-    The Villages they passed through were more frequent.
+The villages they passed through were more frequent.
 The bigger they got, the more shabby they seemed to be.
 The countryside around was ever more sad and bare, with less and less forage for Morten.

 Yet onward
 ----------

+[NARRATOR]_

-And so for three more days they travelled.
-Jack could tell Morten was getting tired, and tried not to ride him, but led him for miles at a time by the bridle.
-He would pat the horse's flank, and worry about how skinny his ribs were becoming.
+    And so for three more days they travel.
+Jack can tell Morten is getting tired, and tries not to ride him He leads him for miles at a time by the bridle.
+He pats his horse's flank, and worries about how skinny his ribs are becoming.

 Optimism
 --------

-[NARRATOR]_

 Jack had ceased to greet other travellers on the road, and preferred very much to camp alone.
 As he lay looking up at the stars, he would take out the locket the Blacksmith had made for him, and marvel at how it glowed in the darkness.
 The New Moon was yet two weeks away.
 Plenty of time to deliver a message, thought Jack.

 The City
 ========